harikvpy/crud/README.md

 `yoursite.com/questions/`.

 # Usage examples
+This section documents the various common use case scenarios and how to implement them using the CRUDView.

+## Custom multi-item actions

+## Custom per-item actions

 ## Editing child models using formset
 Singleurlcrud supports editing child table rows using the Django FormSet